CCCKC/Email-Signup-Mobile-App/README.md

-# Email-Signup-Mobile-App
+# Email signup mobile app

-Little app to record email addresses to a text file
+Little app to record email addresses to a text file, because people have poor hand-writing. :(